isomerpages/pa-kembangancc/Programmes/healthy-living/_posts/2022-05-26-post-Yakult Virtual Tour.md

 	</tbody>
 </table>

-Join us virtually as we take a tour to the Yakult Factory and learn about the manufacturing process of Yakult, as well as its benefits to maintain healthy digestive system!
+Join us virtually as we take a tour to the Yakult Factory and learn about the manufacturing process of Yakult, as well as its benefits to maintain a healthy digestive system!

 * Registration is only $2 per person.
 * Each registration will receive a packet of Yakult (Original/Mixed).